How it Works

 There are a number of ways you can bid for a lot.
 To bid in the room, all you need to do is register to bid, and turn up on the day of the sale to receive your paddle number.
 If you’re unable to attend the sale, you can leave a commission bid i.e. the highest hammer price you would like to buy the lot for, and the auctioneer will bid on your behalf.
 For higher value lots, you can book a phone line, and bid as if you were in the room.
 Also, if you register with the-saleroom.com you can bid online in real time; there is an extra charge of 3% for this service.

 If you are successful, we will send you an invoice, and we expect you to settle your account within three working days.
-There is an additional charge for credit cards.
+We do not accept credit cards, payment can be made by debit card, bank transfer or cash.
 Purchased items can be paid for and collected during the sale if practical.

 All purchased items from the Household & General sale must be collected by 4pm of the next working day as we are unable to store sold items.
 From the specialist sales, please collect purchases promptly (maximum two weeks).
 If you are unable to collect, packing and shipping can be arranged.
 There is an independent pack and send service operating from our premises.
 Please use the following link: http://www.delivery-to-you.co.uk This service is not available for Fine Art sales.